 What You Need to Know About Home Blood Pressure Measurement

-Learn how to best take a blood pressure reading at home and what to look for in current high blood pressure rules.
+Learn how to best take blood pressure at home and what to look for in current high blood pressure rules.

-If you were diagnosed with diabetes, heart disease, or high blood pressure, chances are your health care provider has suggested that you take ongoing, regularly scheduled blood pressure readings with a home blood pressure monitor.
+If you were diagnosed with diabetes, heart disease, or high blood pressure, chances are your health care provider has suggested taking blood pressure at home, with regularly scheduled readings using a home blood pressure monitor.
 Yet how do you know that these readings are correct?
 And furthermore, what do those numbers even mean?
 For a short definition, Harvard Health shares that the top number (systolic pressure) measures artery pressure at the precise instant the heart beats (every time your heart contracts), while the bottom number (diastolic pressure) monitors the pressure in between heartbeats (when the heart is resting).
 The American College of Cardiology and American Heart Association outlines normal and high blood pressure as follows: